mhadidg/software-architecture-books/README.md

 This is NOT a recommendation list.
 When I made this, I intended for a comprehensive list excluding low-profile books—see inclusion criteria below.
 There was a simple reason behind that: I'm not a subject-matter expert on all these topics.
 In fact, I not a subject-matter expert on even a single topic of these.
 More importantly, I don't know your experience level nor your preferences.
 Some people prefer theoretical over practical books (I do).
-Others prefer overview over comprehensive in-depth books.
-Some people even enjoy verbose over concise books or engaging over dry books or art-based over engineering-based books.
+Others prefer foundational over comprehensive books or dry over engaging books or art-based over engineering-based books.
+Some people even enjoy verbose over concise books.
 Or and or and or.

 ## How did I make this?